 LPC Rate Comparison to Colorado

-2013 LPC rates also compare favorably to the average rates of neighboring utilities.
-Residential customers are paying 28 percent less than the average and small commercial customers are paying 22 percent less.
-LPC’s large commercial and industrial customers are paying 31 percent and 21 percent less respectively.
+2019 LPC rates also compare favorably to the average rates of neighboring utilities.
+Residential customers are paying 30% less than the average, and small commercial customers are paying 29% less, while LPC’s large commercial customers are paying 31% less than the average.

 * Data is based on a Colorado Association of Municipal Utilities July 2019 survey